License Types and Requirements

 - Provisional Educator License, Tier II

 Educators who completed an approved educator preparation program for the first time in a license category (Teaching, Administrator or Pupil Services) after September 23, 2017, will be issued a provisional educator license for each license within that category.
+This license is considered a Stage 2 license for the purposes of the NASDTEC Interstate Agreement.

 - Lifetime Educator License, Tier III

 A lifetime educator license may be issued to educators who successfully completed at least six semesters of experience in the category of their provisional educator license and have completed all statutory requirements.
+This license is considered a Stage 3 license for the purposes of the NASDTEC Interstate Agreement.

 - Master Educator License, Tier IV

 This optional lifetime license may be issued to educators who successfully completed a National Board Certification by National Board of Professional Teaching Standards (NBPTS) or a Wisconsin Master Educator Assessment Process (WMEAP).
+This license is considered a Stage 4 license for the purposes of the NASDTEC Interstate Agreement.

 The following are license areas for Educator Licenses issued under Wis.
 Admin.
 Code PI 34: